Rhymond/go-money/README.md

 ```
 Quick start
 -
-Get the package via
+Get the package:

 ``` bash
 $ go get github.com/rhymond/go-money
 ```

 ## Features
-* Provides a Money struct which stores information about an Money amount value and it's currency.
+* Provides a Money struct which stores information about an Money amount value and its currency.
 * Provides a ```Money.Amount``` struct which encapsulates all information about a monetary unit.
 * Represents monetary values as integers, in cents.
 This avoids floating point rounding errors.
 * Represents currency as ```Money.Currency``` instances providing a high level of flexibility.

 Usage
 -
-### Instantiation
+### Initialization
-Initialise Money by using smallest unit value (e.g 100 represents 1 pound).
+Initialize Money by using smallest unit value (e.g 100 represents 1 pound).
 Use ISO 4217 Currency Code to set money Currency
 ```go
 pound := money.New(100, "GBP")
 ```
 Comparison
 -
-**Go-money** lets you to use base compare operations like:
+**Go-money** provides base compare operations like:

 * Equals
 * GreaterThan